youtube/cobalt/src/cobalt/doc/splash_screen.md

 self-contained splash screen document.
 The document must not violate the Content Security Policy.
 The splash screen is treated as a script resource by the CSP.

+### Caching implementation requirements

+In order to cache the application-provided splash screen, Cobalt will attempt to create directories and write files into the directory returned from a call to `SbSystemGetPath(kSbSystemPathCacheDirectory, ...)`.
+Cobalt will expect the data that it writes into that directory to persist across process instances.
+Cobalt will also need to read the cached splash screen from the cache directory when starting up.

 ## Application-specific splash screens

 On systems that plan to support multiple Cobalt-based applications, an